 Inviting a single person out to do something one-on-one

 What you ask them to do will depend on what you sense they'd be interested in doing.
-Like for one person, in one situation, it may seem totally natural to invite them over to your place to hang out on the first occasion you spend time with them.
+Like for one person, in one situation, it may seem totally natural to invite them over to your place to hang out the first time you get together.
 With someone else you may get the feeling that wouldn't be as appropriate:

-Here you're gauging the other person's interest in hanging out.
-If they say yes, then you can work out the details soon after (one mistake to avoid is getting a yes, and then leaving the other person hanging by not following through).
+Here you're gauging their interest in hanging out.
+If they say yes, then you can work out the details soon after (one mistake to avoid is getting a "yes", and then leaving them hanging by not following through).

-- "Do you want to grab coffee/a drink some time?"
+- "Do you want to grab coffee or a drink some time?"